Zamenhofpark

 Is photography allowed?

-Yes, photography is permitted in Zamenhofpark, making it a great location for capturing nature and community life.
+Yes, photography is permitted throughout the park, making it an excellent spot for capturing nature and community life.

 Are there guided tours?